An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Convergence and Regret Analysis for the Actor-Critic Algorithm

 In this section, we present consistency and the asymptotic normality results for the proposed actor-critic algorithm.
-Proofs are provided in the supplementary material section \ref{sup_proof}.
-In addition to assumptions 1, 2 and 3, we make the following assumption that ensures the identifiability of each component of the policy parameter.
+Proofs are provided in the supplementary material.
+We begin by making some mild assumptions on parameters and features and show that convergence in the regularized average reward can be achieved even when the optimal policy is not uniquely identifiable.
+However, under an additional uniqueness assumption, we are able to prove convergence in the parameter space and asymptotic normality of our parameter estimates.